 What you see on this blog is definitely not what I gorge myself on.
 To me, breakfast and dessert is more of something people take time out to do, like a special occasion.
 I feel as if people nowadays are overly automated, too quick to respond, too slow when it comes to carving out time for therapeutic activities, like baking a cake or making a nutritious, albeit luxurious breakfast.

-I do promote a plant-based, whole foods approach to eating, hence all recipes (starting Nov 2016) are veganisable, but I also advocate some sense of balance and slowing down.
-It’s true that sugar is the primary cause of many health issues, and many fads are unjustified, but a slice of cake doesn’t have to mean a slice of diabetes.
-It doesn’t have to be the enemy, a little devilish inflammation-inducing fireball dressed up in glazed strawberries and whipped cream.
-No. A slice of cake can also mean peace with yourself, peace with the world, armed with the knowledge that you’re properly nourishing yourself the rest of the day anyway.
+I do promote a plant-based approach to eating, hence all recipes (starting Nov 2016) are veganisable, but I also advocate some sense of balance and slowing down.
+Many fads are totally unjustified, but a slice of cake doesn’t have to mean a slice of diabetes.
+It doesn’t have to be the enemy, a little devilish inflammation-inducing fireball dressed up in glazed strawberries and cream.
+No. A slice of cake can mean peace with yourself, peace with the world, armed with the knowledge that you’re properly nourishing yourself the rest of the day anyway.

 You have a small head.